Business operations in the situation of coronavirus COVID-19 pandemic

 Sport and recreation

 Estonian tennis is currently in a better place than it has ever been at any time in its previous 100 and more years, at both professional and amateur level.
-Merko has entered into a three-year cooperation agreement with the Estonian Tennis Federation, which is targeted at supporting the organisation of tournaments for top adult tennis players and international competitions through contributing to the development of Jürgen Zopp and the organisation of the Merko Estonian Open in Pärnu in the summer of 2015.
+Starting in 2015, Merko is the gold sponsor of the Estonian Tennis Association, providing support for top-level adult tennis and international tournaments.
+Merko’s contribution to the development of Estonia’s best men’s tennis player Jürgen Zopp and, in summers, the organizing of the Merko Estonian Open in Pärnu, deserve to be highlighted.
+In 2017, Zopp and Kaia Kanepi won the Estonian Open in front of adoring home crowds.

 projects in latvia